GDPR - General Data Protection Regulation

 You collect and process data on contracts, child record forms and similar in order to provide the services requested by parents.
 Under your existing data protection and confidentiality good practice, you won’t be sharing information unless you are required to do so by law or have the agreement of parents.

-We have had PACEY's contracts assessed in detail by our legal team and they are fully complient with the new GDPR regulations.
-Therefore the current contracts will not be changing and are still valid in light of the new data protection laws.
-Using PACEY's GDPR resources in conjunction with your contracts will help you meet the new regulations.
+We have had PACEY's contracts assessed in detail by our legal team and they are fully compliant with the GDPR regulations.
+Using PACEY's GDPR resources in conjunction with your contracts will help you meet the regulations.

 If you are a childminder, childminding assistant, nanny or nursery, all staff should undergo induction training and renew training every two years.